-This Guidance sets out the basis on which Perth & Kinross Council will seek to secure contributions from developers of new homes towards the cost of meeting primary education infrastructure improvements necessary as a consequence of development.

-The General Register Office for Scotland's 2012 based population projections indicates that Perth and Kinross has the third highest growth rate across all of Scotland.
-In addition, the more detailed analysis of age breakdown indicates a fundamental shift from a declining primary school population to an increasing number of school age children in the period to 2037.
-With much of the existing primary school estate currently working at or near capacity, these projected increases will result in the need to replace or expand primary schools within Perth and Kinross in addition to the construction of a number of additional primary schools in the Strategic Growth Areas.
+- 4.2 This Guidance sets out the basis on which Perth & Kinross Council will seek to secure contributions from developers of new homes towards the cost of meeting primary education infrastructure improvements necessary as a consequence of development. - 4.3 The NRS 2016 based population projections indicate that Perth and Kinross has the eighth highest growth rate across all of Scotland.
+With a high proportion of the existing primary school estate currently working at or near capacity, projected school roll increases may result in the need to replace or expand primary schools within Perth and Kinross in addition to the construction of a number of additional primary schools in the Strategic Growth Areas.
 To ensure that primary infrastructure capacity does not become a major constraint on new development a partnership approach is required between the Council and developers.

-Principles of the Guidance
+4.4 Principles of the Guidance

 The Guidance will be applied to new housing in areas where a primary school capacity constraint has been identified.
-A capacity constraint is defined as where a primary school is currently operating at over 80% and is likely to be operating following completion of the proposed development, extant planning permissions and Local Development Plan allocations, at or above 100% of total capacity.
+A capacity constraint is defined as where a primary school has been operating at over 80% for 5 out of the previous 7 years and is likely to be operating following completion of the proposed development, extant planning permissions and Local Development Plan allocations, at or above 100% of total capacity.
 Where the Council has funded an increase in Primary School capacity to meet the needs of new development contributions may be required from future development until a proportionate cost of the school improvements is received.
 This position will be reviewed annually.